For a project manager, a bad week might go something like this:

 - Develop Project Charter

-True business value of a security solution is the amount of risk mitigation provided compared to the cost of solution implementation and maintenance.
-For eg A project that proposes to give a sales force access to data on their smart phones may be implemented very differently if security is considered as a basic requirement of the final deliverables rather than an afterthought to be addressed when security breaches occur after implementation.
-If a particular smart phone that supports better security protocols becomes a requirement, cost and schedule may be impacted, but costly disclosures of intellectual property may be avoided.
+The true business value of a security solution is the amount of risk mitigation provided compared to the cost of solution implementation and maintenance.
+For eg, A project that proposes to give a sales force access to data on their smartphones may be implemented very differently if security is considered as a basic requirement of the final deliverables rather than an afterthought to be addressed when security breaches occur after implementation.
+If a particular smartphone that supports better security protocols becomes a requirement, cost and schedule may be impacted, but costly disclosures of intellectual property may be avoided.
 PMs can make a convincing case that security dollars will accomplish more if security is baked into the project from the outset, rather than applied as a Band-Aid to pass an audit during operational handoff, or worse, spent to recover from damage after a security incident.
 A security impact analysis as part of a larger cost-benefit analysis should be executed during the initiation phase of every IT project to make a sound financial decision.
 Security can be considered part of the larger Cost of Quality of the project.
 Cost of Quality includes both preventative measures and the costs of failure to create a quality product.
 In the context of security, preventative measures include just about everything that will be recommended in this paper, including planning, requirements collection, change management, risk management, and training.
 Additional internal costs will include appraisal costs to find quality problems such as inspections, tests and audits.
 The costs of failure include the costs to recover from a cyber-security incident like a data loss or theft.
 Those recovery costs would include external failure costs like loss of goodwill, lost sales, fines, liability costs, investigation of incidents and remediation as well as internal failure costs like wasted work, rework, and failed handoff to operations.
 Large organizations may have a project methodology that requires a security stage gate to be passed; small organizations may need to simply assign a capable reviewer to examine the project proposal at critical points in the project, especially prior to committing funds to the project

 - Identify Stakeholders

 A standard Interest vs. Influence stakeholder analysis matrix focused specifically on security considerations may be revealing.
 Identify the organizational security office, and find out if they have security sign-off on deliverables for your project.
 Analyze your sponsor’s security attitude, especially if you anticipate the budget is inadequate for security.
 You may need to move key players higher on the security interest scale, including your project sponsor, technical teams and operations staff.
 Depending on the formality of the sponsoring organization, the PM may assign a standard list of security roles to project team members.
-Involving operations staff early in the project and soliciting their input on security requirements during planning will minimize the risk of last minute security fixes as the system rolls into production.
+Involving operations staff early in the project and soliciting their input on security requirements during planning will minimize the risk of last-minute security fixes as the system rolls into production.

 - Plan Communications

 The bulk of a PM’s work during the executing stage of a project has to do with communications.
 In fact, the PMBOK (Project Management Institute) states that “Communication has been identified as one of the single biggest reasons for project success or failure.”
 We will return for a deep dive into securing project communications in the next section of this paper, but the communications plan is the first step toward ensuring information security during project execution.
-A communications plan should include not only the method, frequency and audience for communications but may also consider guidelines and technical standards for a wide variety communication channels:
+A communications plan should include not only the method, frequency and audience for communications but may also consider guidelines and technical standards for a wide variety of communication channels:

 - Secure project document sharing that uses adequate encryption and access control for data transfers and storage.

-- Telephone conference calls, including the requirement to password protect the meetings and/or use the roll call feature of the conferencing provider to ensure only those invited are on the line and periodically changing your meeting passcode, especially when a project closes.
+- Telephone conference calls, including the requirement to password, protect the meetings and/or use the roll call feature of the conferencing provider to ensure only those invited are on the line and periodically changing your meeting passcode, especially when a project closes.

 - Distribution of meeting minutes and other project documents via email, including the availability of an encryption mechanism like PGP for sensitive emails.